 Let’s Talk It Up!
 Mental Health and the Military Family

-That is why we want and encourage military families to “talk it up”!
-Talk about the challenges of military life with professionals, unplug from the day-to-day and spend time in the healing properties of nature (Operation Purple, anyone?), and utilize the resources available that best fit your family’s needs.
+That is why we encourage military families to “talk it up”!
+Talk about the challenges of military life with professionals, unplug from the day-to-day and spend time in the healing properties of nature, and utilize the resources available that best fit your family’s needs.

 Military Families Have Access to Professional Support

-It is important to note that service members and their families can choose to seek help in various ways, with options that suit your family’s needs.
-Prefer to speak over the phone instead of in person?
-Maybe you prefer one-on-one versus a peer group setting?
+It is important to note that service members and their families can choose to seek help in various ways, with options that suit their families’ needs.
+Would you prefer to speak over the phone instead of in person?
+Maybe you prefer one-on-one support rather than a peer group setting?
 Whatever your preference, professional support is available.

 In-Person Options:

-• Unit Chaplin: Within your service member’s unit will be a chaplain who can provide support, resources, and guidance.
+- Unit Chaplain: Within your service member’s unit will be a chaplain who can provide support, resources, and guidance.
 Chaplains may not have clinical counseling training, but they do adhere to confidentiality and will know the primary resources available and how to get started.

 Over the Phone or Chat Options:

-• Military OneSource Live Chat: Available 24/7, this chat or phone option can be a preferred method with no limitations on location or time zone.
-Non-medical counseling will be available with guidance and resources.
+- Military OneSource Live Chat: Available 24/7, this chat or phone option can be a preferred method, with no limitations on location or time zone.
+Non-medical counseling with guidance and resources will be available.

-• Military Crisis Line/Veterans Crisis Line: Another 24/7 option, this crisis line offers trained responders ready and willing to help.
-They also provide a text messaging option for those not ready to talk over the phone or have access to a computer to chat.
+- Military Crisis Line/Veterans Crisis Line: Another 24/7 option, this crisis line offers trained responders ready and willing to help.
+It also provides a text messaging option for those who are not ready to talk over the phone or have access to a computer to chat.

 Mission to Support Military Families